lookit/lookit-api/docs/source/api-documentation.rst

 Permissions: Must be authenticated.
 You can only view children that have responded to studies you have permission to view, or your own children.

-**SUPERUSER EXCEPTION:** Superusers can view all children of active users in the db via this endpoint.
+**SUPERUSER EXCEPTION:** Superusers can view all children of active users in the database via this endpoint.

 *Sample Response:*